isc-projects/kea/doc/sphinx/arm/hooks-ddns-tuning.rst

 Skipping DDNS Updates
 ~~~~~~~~~~~~~~~~~~~~~

-The ``ddns-tuning`` library also provides the ability to skip DDNS updates on a
+:ischooklib:`libdhcp_ddns_tuning.so` also provides the ability to skip DDNS updates on a
 per-client basis.
 The library recognizes a special client class, "SKIP_DDNS"; when a
 client is matched to this class, the Kea servers (:iscman:`kea-dhcp4` and :iscman:`kea-dhcp6`) do not
 send DDNS update requests (NCRs) to :iscman:`kea-dhcp-ddns`.
 A common use case would be